-As of December 2016, the project is 30% completed.
+As of April 2017, the project is over 40% completed.
 The contractor has completed foundation preparation, structure foundations for the sluiceway and the conveyance structure.
 We have demolished the existing intake structure to make room for the new work in the Spring.
 Major construction on the fish ladder will begin early next year as well as improvements to the access road to the diversion dam at four locations, and the installation of a permanent power supply and communications system, along with other ancillary facilities.
 Construction completion is expected Fall 2018.

 What to Expect During Construction